-I’ll share my own brief answers to this week’s questions.
+I’ll share my own brief answers to this chapter’s questions.
 Then might you choose one and offer a response?
 Sometimes by putting our thoughts on screen, we discover what our next step should be.
 I’ll be praying for each of you by name as I read your comments.

 - What does “faith in God” mean to you?

 Trusting him with my past, present, and future.
 Believing his Word is true.
 Knowing his love is boundless.
 Embracing the gift of his grace.
 Not demanding evidence of his existence, because I already see his handiwork everywhere I turn.